 Many plants grow easily in large pots or raised planters, such as tomatoes, blueberries, blackberries, and other vine plants.
 Blueberries prefer more acidic soil than other plants, which makes large pots perfect for them.
 Research nutrient-rich soil and fertilizer, such as mushroom soil, manure sold from a local farm, or fertilizer.

 Composting is a great organic alternative to all the various garden soils available, and again, cuts down on your food waste and is good for the environment.
 You can start with a simple countertop compost bin or, if you have a large garden, invest in a turning bin.

-To begin, all you have to remember is “mix of browns and greens.”
+To begin, all you have to remember is “mix browns and greens.”
 This means brown things, like dead leaves and sticks, mixed with green things, like lawn clippings and newspaper.
 Add in your coffee grounds and loose-leaf tea.
 You can then add in eggshells, fruits, and vegetables.
-It is not recommended to put in citrus, meat, dairy, or animal products (eggs, grease, etc.) into your compost.
+It’s not recommended to put citrus, meat, dairy, or animal products (eggs, grease, etc.) into your compost.

 4. Find Your Seeds

 Most hardware, grocery, and home improvement stores have relatively inexpensive seed packs to get your garden started.
 However, you can look online for organic or specialty seeds.
 On Etsy, you can find organic, rare, and even hand-grown seeds, and customize which seeds you want.

 Now that you’ve researched and prepped your soil, and know what you want to plant and when, it’s time to get started.
 Early spring is often best to begin planting indoors to ensure your plants have warm temperatures and will thrive.
 Keep them properly watered and in a warm and sunny spot.